When is Bancroft back on TV for series 2?

 She added: “What she isn’t, is living outside society like Villanelle is.
 And also, I think she feels guilt.
 She isn’t someone who just mirrors emotions in that classic psychopath way.
 She loves her son.
 She does feel elements of guilt, but she is able to move on… In season two, we’ve looked more into what makes psychopaths, and we’ve given ourselves more time to think about that.
 We’ve brought her mother in.”

-In collection two we’ll meet her mom, Carol Bancroft, performed by Francesca Annis…
+In sequence two we’ll meet her mom, Carol Bancroft, performed by Francesca Annis…

 -

-Collection one targeted on the unsolved 1990 homicide of Laura Fraser, and Elizabeth Bancroft’s involvement within the case.
-As we clarify in our complete collection one recap, DS Katherine Stevens (Faye Marsay) slowly got here to grasp that her boss Bancroft was Laura’s killer – so Bancroft shot her within the head.
-On the finish of collection finale Katherine was left in a coma.
+Sequence one centered on the unsolved 1990 homicide of Laura Fraser, and Elizabeth Bancroft’s involvement within the case.
+As we clarify in our complete sequence one recap, DS Katherine Stevens (Faye Marsay) slowly got here to grasp that her boss Bancroft was Laura’s killer – so Bancroft shot her within the head.
+On the finish of sequence finale Katherine was left in a coma.

 Broadchurch’s Sarah Parish will return within the title function, taking part in the ruthless Elizabeth Bancroft.